aio-libs/aiohttp/docs/client_reference.rst

       Payload stream, which contains response's BODY (:class:`StreamReader`).
       It supports various reading methods depending on the expected format.
-      When chunked transfer encoding is used by the server, allows retreiving the actual http chunks.
+      When chunked transfer encoding is used by the server, allows retrieving the actual http chunks.

       Reading from the stream may raise